shkilass/ezbotf/docs/source/firststeps/userinstall.rst

 ----------------------

 Framework is published on the PyPI and you can easily install it by one command.
 But, note, that you required to install the PyPI.
-Framework is support Python 3.10+ only, and in this version PyPI installed automatically, you dont have to worry about it.
+Framework is support **Python 3.11+** only, and in this version PyPI installed automatically, you dont have to worry about it.